juanovt10/seprocivilCO/README.md

 ## UX

-### Site Purpose
+### Site Purpose:

-To provide information about the road signage company to people interested in their consulting or engineering services.
+To serve as a valuable resource for individuals seeking information about the road signage company and its consulting or engineering services.

 ### Site Goal:

-To provide information about who is the company, including the general information about the company, the services it provides and a gallery of pictures showcasting their work.
-Additionally, it provides contact information and a form to request a quote or information from the company.
+To provide the users with essential information about the company, encompassing general details, the range of services offered, and a captivating gallery showcasing their work.
+Furthermore, it offers convenient contact information and a user-friendly form for requesting quotes or additional information from the company.

 ### Audience:

-The site is design for individuals or businesses that need any sort of horizontal and vertical demarcation, road installations and XXXX.
+The website targets individuals or businesses in need of horizontal and vertical demarcation, road installations, and road devices.

 ### Current User Goals:

-Keeping up to date with new information posted on the website
+Keeping up to date with new information posted on the website.

 ### New User Goals:

 - Ability to get a general understanding of the company background, services and projects
 - Contact the company by sending a set form or by using the contact details displayed in the website
 - Visit the company's social media